Blachea xenobranchialis

-The Frillgill conger (Blachea xenobranchialis) is an eel in the family Congridae (conger/garden eels), and the type species in the genus Blachea.
+Blachea xenobranchialis, the frillgill conger is an eel in the family Congridae (conger/garden eels), and the type species in the genus Blachea.
 It was described by Christine Karrer and David G. Smith in 1980.
 It is a tropical, marine eel which is known from northwestern Australia, in the Indo-West Pacific.
 It dwells at a depth range of 348–385 metres, and leads a benthic lifestyle, inhabiting continental shelves and slopes.
 Males can reach a maximum total length of 47.5 centimetres, while females can reach a maximum TL of 37.5 cm.

 The species epithet "xenobranchialis" means "strange gill" in Ancient Greek, and refers to the eel's unusual free branchiostegals.